Insights into Team Dependencies and Team Structures increases productivity by 15%

 Where teams are new, projects are large, or where team members work across multiple projects, agile management approaches are needed.

-However, team structures and co-working are often only outlined or recorded when set out in initial planning and do reflect the reality of complex collaborative working.
+However, team structures and co-working are often only outlined or recorded in initial planning and don’t reflect the reality of complex collaborative working.

-Without up-to-date and accurate data on team working, the evidence to support decision-making and increase productivity is all too often non-existent, limited, or severely lagging.
+Without up-to-date and accurate data on team working, the evidence to support decision-making and increase productivity is all too often non-existent or severely lagging.

-Providing an means to monitor, review and evaluate team structures and dependences based on what is actually completed, not just planned.
+We were tasked with providing the means to monitor, review and evaluate team structures and dependences based on what was actually completed, not just what was planned.

 KADlytics’ tools monitor the digital engineering work of the entire team – both as a whole and as individuals.

-This is mapped against the work of related teams to generate a work graph of the entire system, identifying teams of people and teams of teams related by their work that transcend pre-planned structures.
+We deployed our tools to automatically build a workgraph of team interactions across the entire system, identifying teams of people and teams of teams related by their work that transcend pre-planned structures.

-Analysis of this ‘work graph’ empowers us to identify workflows and hidden structures, uncovering the ‘real’ inter-team and inter-personal dependencies within and across projects or even companies.
+Analysis of this workgraph went beyond simple activity monitoring, and empowered us to identify workflows and hidden structures in the ways that teams collaborated.
+As expected, these ‘real’ inter-team and inter-personal dependencies transcended planned team structures creating working groups across projects and even companies.

-Our maps give managers a real-time and evidenced-based understanding of what is actually happening within their projects (as-practiced), rather than as-planned.
+From our team structure visualisations, managers were able to build a real-time and evidenced-based understanding of what was actually happening within their projects, as it happened.

 Placing this data at the fingertips of decision-makers empowers them to make the right decisions, investigate the effectiveness of their teams, and learn from past successes to improve in the future.

-Amongst many capabilities, managers can evaluate the roles of team members, cohesion of teams, team configurations and levels of inter-team dependency, letting them determine if their structures are well suited to the reality of work.
+Amongst many capabilities, managers were able to evaluate the roles of team members, cohesion of teams, team configurations and levels of inter-team dependency, letting them determine if their structures are well suited to the reality of work.

-By focusing on individual teams or workers, they can identify gate keepers, who should attend meetings, or who should be moved to increase productivity elsewhere.
+By focusing on individual teams or workers, they identified gate keepers, who should attend meetings, or who should be moved to increase productivity elsewhere.